Why do evangelicals so strongly support Israel?

 But what about the recent disclosure of Billy Graham's anti-Semitic statements in the Nixon White House?

-, and I know it's not what he believes now.
+I really don't think that's what he believed, and I know it's not what he believes now.
 I think he was overcome by the aura of the presidency and the Oval Office and wanted to be considered part of the in crowd.